 My Experience with Black Seed Oil

 My other clients report a marked improvement with asthma and digestive symptoms.
-I’m also using the oil as part of my anti-candida protocol.
+I’m also using the oil as part of my anti-candida protocols.

 I’ve not been using the oil for long, and my sense of taste and smell is not fully restored, though there is improvement.
 I’m feeling optimistic and love sharing my discoveries and experiments with you!
 I’m also looking forward to seeing how the oil impacts my lipid and glucose levels when I get yearly blood work in a few months.
 Stay tuned.